-This is the second time that the Town of Johnstown has developed a comprehensive plan, however this plan will be more involved.
+The Town of La Prairie has had a development plan that was compiled in 1977.
 In order to produce a plan that meets the requirements of the comprehensive planning law, Town leaders decided to work with Rock County.
-This decision allows the town to take advantage of the State of Wisconsin Department of Administration Comprehensive Planning Grant program to develop a new plan that would conform to the requirements of the Comprehensive Planning Law and better reflect Town residents' vision of how Johnstown should develop through 2035.
+This decision allows the town to take advantage of the State of Wisconsin Department of Administration Comprehensive Planning Grant program to develop a new plan that would conform to the requirements of the Comprehensive Planning Law and better reflect Town residents' vision of how La Prairie should develop through 2035.